Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

         // MENU LIST ITEM Appended
         ul.appendChild(catListElement);

-        // UPDATES IMAGE CONTAINER CONTENTS to web page
+        // IIFE UPDATES IMAGE CONTAINER CONTENTS to web page
-        // IIFE for each list element with eventListener and with unique numCopy value
+        // Each cat list element with eventListener and with unique numCopy value
         // ... and when we click the cat list item, the cat image and text update
         // Slick Trick:
         //      - catListElement.addEventListener invoked immediately